webpro-nl/knip/README.md

 - [x] Supports JavaScript inside TypeScript projects (`"allowJs": true`)
 - [ ] Supports JavaScript-only projects with CommonJS and ESM (no `tsconfig.json`) - TODO

-Exportman really shines in larger projects where you have much more files (such as `/docs`, `/tools` and `/scripts`) than only production code.
+Exportman really shines in larger projects where you have non-production files (such as `/docs`, `/tools` and `/scripts`).
 The `includes` setting in `tsconfig.json` is often too broad, resulting in too many false negatives.
 Similar projects either detect only unimported files, or only unused exports.
 Most of them don't work by configuring entry files, an essential feature to produce good results.
 This also allows to unleash Exportman on a specific part of your project, and work these separately.

 Exportman is another fresh take on keeping your projects clean & tidy.